alexellis/openfaas-streaming-templates/README.md

 ## node-streaming

-Example of of-watchdog using Node.js and the streaming mode
+Example of of-watchdog using Node.js and bash for streaming data from an OpenFaaS Function/endpoint.

-Requested by Luca Morandini, Data Architect at AURIN, University of Melbourne.
-Designed at no cost by Alex Ellis of OpenFaaS Ltd.
+This is a real-world example requested by Luca Morandini, Data Architect at AURIN, University of Melbourne.
+The consultancy was provided by [Alex Ellis of OpenFaaS Ltd](https://www.alexellis.io/) for free as a gesture of goodwill.

 ## Notes